 With Inforiver, it is possible to insert a new calculated row, column or a measure at the visual-level in your Power BI table / matrix style reports, without writing DAX.
 The rows, measures and columns so created can also be formatted, rearranged, and utilized for downstream calculations.

 Let us take this example, where we have sales data for two years, 2021 and 2020, by quarter.
 We will now try to insert a measure that calculates the percentage variance using the formula (2021 Actuals - 2020 Actuals) / 2020 Actuals.

-To insert a measure, select Advanced --> Insert Formula from the ribbon toolbar.
+To insert a measure, select Insert --> Insert Formula from the ribbon toolbar.
 You will see two options: Visual Measure (the default) and Visual Column.
 Let us go ahead with the default option - the visual measure.

 The visual measure behaves like a measure, except that it is inserted directly in your visual (bypassing the data model).
 In the image above, note that this new measure is inserted under each quarter.

 Once you place the cursor inside the formula editor, you will see a context assistant pop up.
 You can access other references or functions through this context assistant.

 Let us go ahead and start typing in values.
 As you key in a formula, the References list automatically refreshes to show a narrower set of options.
 We will go ahead and complete the formula as shown below.
 The rectangular parentheses in the formula indicate that these are not normal text but references to other measures.

 Give the calculated measure a proper name, say 'Variance %', and save it.
 You would have now inserted a calculated measure in your report.
 However, you will notice that the values are in absolute numbers and not in percentage terms.

 Convert the values to a percentage format by clicking on the % icon from the toolbar (refer image below).
 As you do this, you will also notice that the formula bar at the top of the matrix shows how the measure is calculated.